 One big theme you will hear about throughout the tour is the devastating fire that caused £37 million of damage to the castle.
 If you didn’t hear about the fire, you would never know it happened because they did such an amazing job on the restoration.

 First, you will explore the outdoor areas of Windsor castle.
 There was a really nice display of photos of the royal family as you walk the grounds of Windsor Castle towards the King George IV Gate.
 It is hard to believe the Queen turned 90 with all of the stuff that she does, but then you see the old photos.

 The landscaping of the castle grounds is lovely.
 We were there in December and the grass was so green.
 Daffodils had bloomed – confused by the warm winter.
-The moat around the round tower, which has always been dry, has been turned into a garden.
+The Windsor Castle moat around the round tower, which has always been dry, has been turned into a garden.